jarcode-foss/Consoles/COMPILING.md

 Do not try to use the jar files that are produced in the `target` folder, these artifacts _do not_ have dependencies packaged with them, so they will not work in a server.

-Also, the `build.sh` has the additional functionality of packaging the final jars into a .zip file at `target/Consoles.zip`, the `.bat` build script does not do this.